DEFRA/ffc-development-guide/docs/local-development-setup/install-dotnet-sdk.md

 Select the version required then either a package manager or binary for your OS from [Microsoft](https://dotnet.microsoft.com/download/dotnet)

-**Note** On macOS, creation of symbolic links is missing from the installer after installation.
+**Note** On Mac, creation of symbolic links is missing from the installer after installation.
 To create them manually run

 ```bash